Essential Truss Types for Efficient Residential Construction

 Mono Roof Truss

-Mono roof trusses are also known as mono-pitch or skeleton trusses.
-They are a type of roof truss that resembles Fink trusses.
+Mono Roof Trusses are also known as mono-pitch or skeleton trusses.
+They are a truss type that resembles Fink trusses.
 Yet, these paths are designed to cover a greater distance with a less steep slope.
 Yet, designers have made them to cover longer distances.
 They have a gentler incline.
 They are common in sheds, garages, and small workshops.
 Commercial and industrial buildings favor these trusses.
-There, they're used where a low-pitched, single-sloping roof meets architectural or height limits.
+There, they’re used where a low-pitched, single-sloping roof meets architectural or height limits.
 Their simple design makes them cost-effective for smaller spans.
 Yet, longer spans need extra reinforcement.
 This is unlike king and queen post trusses.
 They need a stable framework.

 Triangle Truss